 Avoiding Essential Safety Measures Liability During COVID-19

-Building owners, operators and/or managers can be held liable for avoiding mandatory regulations, which may result in ‘prosecution or substantial fines.’
+As a result, some make the mistake of overlooking the need to maintain compliance across essential safety measures and risks.
+Building owners, operators and managers must comply with industry guidelines, regulations and Australian Standards.
+Additionally, you can be held liable for avoiding mandatory regulations, which may result in ‘prosecution or substantial fines.’

 Table of Contents

 The Building Code of Australia, Building Regulations and Australian Standards specify which requirements you must meet.
 Irrespective of the current vacancies and disuse of buildings, workplaces or worksites.
 Relevant authorities enforce these obligations.
 These authorities include the Victorian Building Authority (VBA), the NSW Environment Protection Authority (EPA) and Queensland Fire and Emergency Services (QFES).

 Failure to maintain compliance during any period, including during periods of inactivity, may attract severe penalties beyond the immediate impact on occupants.